emreosminho/emreosminho/README.md

 ### Hi there 👋

 🌍 I'm from Istanbul/Turkey
-👨‍💻 I am a DevOps Engineer | Test Automation
+👨‍💻 I am a Test Automation | Python | Django
 📩 You can reach me via linkedin.com/in/emreosman